 Determined to do something, in 2019 Suzanna became a certified Maryland Master Naturalist and, immediately upon finishing her certification, joined the then fledgling Prince George's Audubon Society's Wildlife Habitat Program (WHP). as a Habitat Advisor.
-Habitat Advisors visit homeowners to share information about native plants' powerful role in saving the ecosystem, and empower homeowners to "re-wild" some of their own land.
+Founded and directed by Kathy Shollenberger and Barry Stahl, WHP Habitat Advisors visit homeowners to share information about native plants' powerful role in saving the ecosystem, and empower homeowners to "re-wild" some of their own land.

-To spread the word about the key role native plants perform in a healthy ecosystem to more people, faster, in 2021 Suzanna proposed that WHP create a public, community-based wildlife garden (now known as a PRISM garden) at Joe's Movement Emporium in Mount Rainier, MD.
-Brooke Kidd, Joe's Executive Director, embraced the idea and soon, with help from the Chesapeake Bay Trust, the PRISM garden at Joe's took root.
+To spread the word about the key role native plants perform in a healthy ecosystem to more people, faster, in the end of 2021 Suzanna proposed that WHP create a public, community-based wildlife garden (now known as a PRISM garden) at Joe's Movement Emporium in Mount Rainier, MD.
+Suzanna, Kathy and Barry pitched the idea to Brooke Kidd, Joe's Executive Director, who embraced it.
+Soon, with help from the Chesapeake Bay Trust and a lot of WHP volunteers, the PRISM garden at Joe's took root.

-A storyteller at heart, one of Suzanna's main goals for PRISM gardens was to create unique plant labels (the first ever, we think) that show human visitors key relationships between native plants and the animal kingdom.
-Here are some early demos.
+A storyteller at heart, one of Suzanna's main goals for PRISM gardens was to create unique plant labels (the first ever, we think) that show human visitors key relationships between native plants—starting with those at Joe's and moving on from there— and the animal kingdom.

 The next step was to take the label idea to local artist Torie Partridge, who rendered 31 beautiful, unique plant labels, one for each native species in Joe's Garden.